gazay/gon/README.md

 ## Usage with Rabl

-Now you can write your variables assign logic to templates with [Rabl](https://github.com/nesquena/rabl).
+You can write your variables assign logic to templates with [Rabl](https://github.com/nesquena/rabl).
 The way of writing Rabl templates is very clearly described in their repo.

 Add Rabl to your Gemfile before requiring gon - because gon checks Rabl constant